Laura Henschel-Rosenfeld: Death

 In 1933, with the rise of Nazi Germany, she fled to the Netherlands, where she eventually ended up in an old age home in Amsterdam.
 For a while, she was hidden by a friend in the east of the Netherlands until she was informed upon.
-At 86 years of age, paralyzed and almost blind, she was shipped to Westerbork, and from there to Auschwitz-Birkenau.
+At 86 years of age, paralyzed and almost blind, she was transported to Westerbork transit camp, and from there to Auschwitz-Birkenau.
 The last known record of her is on 4 April 1944.

 Legacy

 Henschel-Rosenfeld and her eldest daughter, Margarete, are commemorated on a memorial monument in Zeist.

 Bat Sheva Scheflan (1910–2007), the daughter of Margarete Steiner-Henschel and the granddaughter of Laura Henschel-Rosenfeld, moved to Kibbutz Heftziba in Israel.
 In 1955 she and her maternal aunt, Vali Marx, donated Gottlieb's Portrait of Laura to the Tel Aviv Museum of Art.